telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/getting-started-linux.md

 ## Configuration

-To configure an ASP.NET MVC6 project that enables you to use Telerik UI for ASP.NET MVC on Linux, do the following:
+To configure an ASP.NET Core MVC project that enables you to use Telerik UI for ASP.NET MVC on Linux, do the following:

 1. Create an ASP.NET MVC web site.
 2. Add the Kendo UI NuGet package.